unnisworld/unnisworld.github.io/_posts/2021-10-02-leetcode-1985-Find-the-Kth-Largest-Integer-in-the-Array.md

 Solution to [Find the Kth Largest Integer in the Array][leetcode] problem.

 In Java we need to use custom comparator since the default comparator is string comparator which compares by lexicographical order.
 It means for example: default comparator will treat "123" < "14" because "2" < "4".
+So to overcome this, we will have a comparator which uses compareTo() method only if the string length of two objects to be compared is same, otherwise we will use the string.length() to identify which string/number is larger.

 {% highlight java %}
 class Solution {